The Early Years Leader and her team successfully developed the EY curriculum to ensure it meets the needs of our pupils in our community.

 A significant number of pupils join our nursery from very low starting points, with language (CLL) being often the biggest barrier to learning.
-Therefore, the offer in the Early Years ensures pupils engage in language and vocabulary rich experiences enabling them to learn new concepts and skills which will prepare them to achieve high standards by the end of Reception (Early Learning Goals).
+Therefore, the offer in the EY ensures pupils engage in language and vocabulary rich experiences enabling them to learn new concepts and skills which will prepare them to achieve high standards by the end of Reception (Early Learning Goals).

-The classrooms are well stocked with high quality books for the different topics, which supports subject-specific vocabulary.
+The classrooms are well stocked with high quality books for the different topics.
+This supports subject-specific vocabulary.
 The teaching of reading supports pupils to develop their word reading and comprehension skills through high-quality discussion to foster the love and enthusiasm for reading at the earliest stages.
-We do this through regular 1:1 reading as well as ‘book Talk’ where texts are closely matched to pupil’s abilities and stages of learning.
+We do this through regular 1:1 reading as well as ‘Book Talk’ where texts are closely matched to pupil’s abilities and stages of learning.
 Pupils also enjoy whole class shared reading as well as stories read by their teacher.
-Author focus and reading events are planned regularly.
-All home reading is matched to pupil’s abilities to reinforce the class reading provision.
+Author focusses and reading events are planned regularly.
+All home reading is matched to their ability to reinforce the class reading provision.

 Our pupils talk about what they are learning and explain it, they also take risks when exploring the unknown.
 Pupils are listened to, respected, and treated with kindness.
 They work independently to resolve disagreements and can be trusted to make the right choices.
-Pupils leave the Early Years with a love of reading, leaving Reception with good knowledge of blending, word recognition and good understanding of plot and purpose of the story.
+Pupils leave the Early Years with a love of reading, leaving reception with good knowledge of blending, word recognition and good understanding of plot and purpose of the story.